Easiest Homemade Marinara

 • Salt and Pepper: Just a pinch of each!

 • Sugar: Sweeten the sauce with a little white sugar.
+Feel free to adjust to taste.

-1. Sauté onions: In a medium sized saucepan over medium high heat add the olive oil and onions.
+1. Sauté Onions: In a medium-sized saucepan over medium high heat add the olive oil and onions.
 Saute until tender.

-2. Blend together: In a food processor or blender add the stewed tomatoes, tomato paste, Italian seasoning, garlic, salt, pepper and sugar.
+2. Blend Together: In a food processor or blender add the stewed tomatoes, tomato paste, Italian seasoning, garlic, salt, pepper and sugar.
 Pulse until smooth.

 The process of making homemade marinara sauce from sautéing, food processing and then cooking over the stove top.